Transfer Program at Skyline College

 Associate Degree for Transfer (ADTs) Can Benefit Students Intending to Transfer to the CSU System

-At the time of printing this catalog, Skyline College offers associate degrees for transfer in nineteen majors: Administration of Justice, Anthropology, Art History, Biology, Business Administration, Communications, Early Childhood Education, Elementary Teacher Education, English, Geology, History, Journalism, Kinesiology, Mathematics, Music, Physics, Psychology, Spanish, and Studio Arts.
+At the time of printing this catalog, Skyline College offers associate degrees for transfer in twenty-nine majors: Administration of Justice, Anthropology, Art History, Biology, Business Administration 2.0, Communication Studies, Computer Science, Early Childhood Education, Economics, Elementary Teacher Education, English, Enivronmental Science, Geology, History, Hospitality Management, Journalism, Kinesiology, Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Public Health Science, Social Justice Studies, Sociology, Spanish, and Studio Arts.

 Skyline College Transfer Center